tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 Iceiceice, meanwhile, finally got tired of floundering around in SEA and came to North America of all regions in Novemeber 2020 to replace Ramzes, who replaced s4 after TI9.
 Now you see why I chose that position to be your pro Dota familiarity barometer.

-Fun fact, for all abuse Arteezy once endured for being a team hopping madman, he currently has the longest continuous tenure of any team+player pairing at TI10 besides OG's Notail.
+Fun fact, for all abuse Arteezy once endured for being a team hopping madman, he is currently on the longest continuous tenure of any team+player pairing at TI10 besides OG's Notail.

 **How was their DPC year?** 1700 Points